ndmitchell/record-dot-preprocessor/proposal/0000-record-dot-syntax.md

 **Stealing a.b syntax:** The `a.b` syntax is commonly used in conjunction with the `lens` library, e.g. `expr^.field1.field2`.
 Treating `a.b` without spaces as a record projection would break such code.
 The alternatives would be to use a library with a different lens composition operator (e.g. `optics`), introduce an alias in `lens` for `.` (perhaps `%`), write such expressions with spaces, or not enable this extension when also using lenses.
 While unfortunate, we consider that people who are heavy users of lens don't feel the problems of inadequate records as strongly, so the problems are lessened.

 **Enabled extensions:** When `RecordDotSyntax` is enabled it should imply the `NoFieldSelectors` extension and allow duplicate record field labels.
-It would be possible for `RecordDotSyntax` to imply `DuplicateRecordFields`, but we suspect that if people become comfortable with `RecordDotSyntax` then there will be a desire to remove the `DuplicateRecordFields` extension, so don't want to build on top of it.
+It would be possible for `RecordDotSyntax` to imply `DuplicateRecordFields`, but we suspect that if people become comfortable with `RecordDotSyntax` then there will be a desire to remove the `DuplicateRecordFields` extension, so we don't want to build on top of it.

 ## Costs and Drawbacks